The Lomaiviti Islands for Foodies

 Ovalau – Ferry services with the Patterson Brothers depart daily (but not every Sunday) from Natovi Landing at around 3.30pm taking approximately four hours to reach Buresala on Ovalau.

-Koro – The ferry with Goudar Shipping from Walu Bay in Suva to Koro departs at 6pm on a Monday.
+Koro – The ferry with Goundar Shipping from Walu Bay in Suva to Koro departs at 6pm on a Monday.
 The journey takes approximately 12 hours, arriving at Koro at 6am on Tuesday morning.

 Caqalai and Leleuvia – Leleuvia Island Resort offers boat transfers between Bau Landing and Leleuvia.
 Caqalai Island Resort runs a similar boat service between Waidalice Landing (north of Nausori) and Caqalia Island.
 Both resorts also run boats to and from Levuka.